-HUBBARD AND IMMERSION TANKS - Add 6 oz of this product per 200 gallons of water before patient use to obtain a chlorine residual of 25 ppm, as determined by a suitable test kit.
+HUBBARD AND IMMERSION TANKS - (Not Approved for Use in California.)
+Add 6 oz. of this product per 200 nations of water before patient use to obtain a chlorine residual of 25 ppm, as determined by a suitable test kit.
 Adjust and maintain the water pH to between 7.2 and 7.6.
-After each use drain the tank.
-Add 5.8 oz. to a bucket of water and circulate this solution through the agitator of the tank for 15 minutes and then rinse out the solution.
+After each use drain the tank, Add 5.8 oz. to a bucket of water and circulate this solution through the agitator of the tank for 15 minutes and then rinse out the solution.
 Clean tank thoroughly and dry with clean cloths.